 The belief that the city is full of latent potential influenced her work with the Loose Affiliates – a collaborative that has worked on public art and design projects that have gone on to be published and exhibited internationally.
 Diligent and detailed, Olena brings a fundamental understanding of BIM technology and its applications to PUBLIC.

-Robert is an architect who brings twenty-five years of architecture experience to his practice at PUBLIC.
+Robert brings twenty-five years of architecture experience to his practice at PUBLIC.
 Robert’s understanding of the interconnectedness of ideas, materials, systems, buildings, communities, landscapes, ecologies and people, informs how he explores, examines and resolves design opportunities.
 With an ability to apply strategic research and collaborative reasoning along with his technical acuity, Robert delivers award-winning projects.

 Co-founder and Vice-Chair of the Alberta Chapter of the Canada Green Building Council, Robert previously sat on the AIBC Energy and Environment Committee and was a sessional instructor for the Faculty of Environmental Design at the University of Calgary.
 He has delivered several presentations at conferences including: the AIA National Convention, and numerous CEFPI conferences in BC and Alberta.
 Recently, the AIBC recommended that Robert sit on White Rock’s design panel.
 Robert is also the Vice-President of Semiahmoo Music Society.
 Architecture and music share a rich cultural lineage and it’s no surprise that Robert has passion for all things musical.
 His experience crafting stringed instruments informs his approach to architecture and public space.